ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 - Customizable:
   - ASCII or Unicode styles for tree rendering
   - Emoji support 🎉
-  - Limit displayed children statically or dynamically
+  - Limit displayed children (fixed value or dynamically)
   - Compact directory chains
+  - Maximum depth

 > **ℹ️ Was developed just for fun, has not been thoroughly tested!
 May not be suitable for production code 😊**